berlinonline/Dat0r/README.md

 ```

 We now have autoload support for the Example\DataObject namespace.
-The following code snippet shows an example usage of the API provided by the concrete implementations:
+The following code snippet shows an example usage of the API provided by the concrete implementations.

+*dat0r_example.php:*

 ```php
 <?php